Force over Distance: Chapter 26

 “Yes, thanks, I remember last time.”

-Eli dropped back into his chair, slid a drink over to Rush, then he and Chloe launched into their point of contention.
+Eli returned to the table, slid a drink over to Rush, then he and Chloe launched into their point of contention.
 They were attempting to prove that for any compact simple gauge group G, a non-trivial quantum Yang-Mills theory existed on R to the fourth—

 And, Young stopped listening.
 On principle.

-At the front of the mess, Brody and Wray were setting up an Ancient viewscreen.
+Near the front of the mess, Brody and Wray were setting up an Ancient view screen.
 The thing was huge.
 Easily five feet along its diagonal.

 “What the hell are they doing with that?”
 Young asked Greer.

-The sergeant looked over at him, his expression pointedly neutral.
+The sergeant’s expression was pointedly neutral.
 “You could order us to tell you, sir.
 But short o’that—” Greer shrugged.

 Young, Scott, and Greer spent a solid twenty minutes reminiscing about the O’Malley’s menu, while Rush, Chloe, Eli, and Park got neck deep into covariant fields and the vacuum energy state, until—